The newest version of the Raspberry Pi OS replaced

-In the larger screen, the list of tunnels is always displayed in the left panel of the screen and the "public" information about each tunnel is is displayed on the right panel as the tunnel is selected.
-In the smaller screen either the list of tunnels is displayed or the public information for a single tunnel is displayed when it is selected.
-In the later case, there is a backward pointing arrow to go back to the list of tunnels.
+In the larger screen, the list of tunnels is always displayed in the left panel of the screen and the "public" information about each tunnel is displayed on the right panel as the tunnel is selected.
+In the smaller screen, either the list of tunnels is displayed or the public information for a single tunnel is displayed when it is selected.
+In the latter case, there is a backward-pointing arrow to go back to the list of tunnels.

 The first time the client is started by clicking on the icon, an empty list of tunnels is visible and there is an option to

 That's what I did and I was rewarded with the following.